gbmhunter/blog/content/posts/2016-07-06-ninjacalc-v1-3-0-released.md

 [NinjaCalc v1.3.0 has been released!](http://mbedded-ninja.github.io/NinjaCalc/) The biggest change is the addition of a **CRC calculator**, which allows you to calculate the CRC value for ASCII or hex data, using either **common pre-loaded CRC algorithms or your own custom algorithm**.

-{{< figure src="/images/2016/07/ninja-calc-crc-calculator-example.gif" width="1094px" caption="Example usage of the CRC Calculator within NinjaCalc (http://mbedded-ninja.github.io/NinjaCalc/)." caption-position="bottom" >}}
+{{< figure src="/images/2016/07/ninja-calc-crc-calculator-example.gif" width="1094px" caption="Example usage of the CRC Calculator within NinjaCalc (http://mbedded-ninja.github.io/NinjaCalc/)."  >}}

 The **custom algorithm section** allows you to enter a CRC width from 1-64 bits, a CRC polynomial, initial value, XOR-out value, and whether the input data and/or the output CRC value is reflected.
 Then it will calculate the resultant CRC value.